TheAttentionSeeker5050/giphy-api-explorer-vuejs/README.md

 ## Description

-<p>This is a web application that explores the contents of the Giphy API, the user enters a string of text into the search bar and gets a response of gifs and images. </p>
+<p>This is a web application that explores the contents of the Giphy API, the user enters a string of text into the search bar and gets a response of gifs and images.
+The site also has pagination features.</p>

 ## Technical Specs
 <p>This application was made using Vue.js, the Vite Vue builder, Javascript Fetch API, SASS, and External fonts from Icons8.com</p>